HumanSignal/label-studio/docs/source/guide/workspaces.md

 ![Screenshot of archived workspace options](/images/project/workspace-archive-expand.png)

-From here, you can use click the gear icon next to the workspace name, or click the overflow menu next to the workspace and select **Unarchive**:
+From here, you can click the gear icon next to the workspace name, or click the overflow menu next to the workspace and select **Unarchive**:

 ![Screenshot of archived workspace options](/images/project/workspace-unarchive-menu.png)

 ## Delete a workspace

 You can only delete a workspace if it has no projects.
-If you want to delete a workspace, first delete the projects or [move them](manage_projects#Move-projects-between-workspaces) to another workspace.
+If you want to delete a workspace, first [delete the projects](manage_projects#Delete-projects) or [move them](manage_projects#Move-projects-between-workspaces) to another workspace.

 Once all projects are deleted, click the gear icon next to the workspace name and click **Delete**.